Skip to content

 Team Management

-• Create teams for exercises and events
+• Create teams for exercises and events.

-• Assign users to teams
+• Assign users to teams.

-• Manage team membership during active exercises
+• Modify team membership during active exercises.

 Security Considerations